Privacy Policy

 Location summaries (and, when available, address/location metadata) can be included in assistant context sent to OpenAI.

-1.4 Photos, Camera, and Recording (Optional)
+1.4 Photos, Files, Camera, and Recording (Optional)

 • Photos (image sharing): If you share an image with In Ear Voice, the selected image is sent to OpenAI for analysis.